 To be human is to sell

-In his best seller To Sell is Human, Daniel Pink argued that selling is a human tendency and something we’re all doing all the time, regardless of whether we’re formally working in ‘sales’ or not.
+In his best seller To Sell is Human, Daniel Pink argued that selling is a human tendency.
+It’s something we’re all doing all the time, regardless of whether we’re formally working in ‘sales’ or not.
 We’ll even go as far as to say, ‘To (be) human is to sell.’

 Facts don’t persuade people, trust does